 Call your doctor right away if you notice any of these side effects:

-- Numbness, tingling, pain, burning, weakness, or loss of feeling anywhere in your body.
+- Numbness, tingling, pain, burning, or weakness anywhere in your body

 If you notice these less serious side effects, talk with your doctor: